-This article has been generously shared with the Coach's Clipboard by Coach Joao Costa (JC) who played professional basketball in Europe.
-He subsequently moved to the United States to expand his knowledge of the game and train to be a basketball coach, and now lives in Seattle, Washington.
+This article is by Coach Joao Costa (JC) who played professional basketball in Europe.
 Coach JC started his coaching career in the United States and coached in the Seattle area before going on the road to develop his coaching techniques.

-Coach JC has participated in practices and observed the coaching techniques of some of the best NCAA Coaches in the country: Coach Mike Krzyzewski, Coach Roy Williams, Coach Eddie Sutton, Coach Hubie Brown, Coach Tom Newell, Coach Bob Bender... just to name a few.
+Coach JC has participated in practices and observed the coaching techniques of some of the best NCAA Coaches in the country: Mike Krzyzewski, Roy Williams, Eddie Sutton, Hubie Brown, Tom Newell, Bob Bender and others.
 Coach JC has been coaching in USA for several years, ABA, WBA, ProAm as well as internationally, and has conducted coaches clinics and basketball camps around the World.
 He has been a featured guest speaker on both the national and international level.
-Visit Coach JC's web-site.
+Visit Coach JC's website.

 Players should understand the tempo of the game.
 There are three speeds in basketball: slow, fast and faster.
 Without knowing how to control themselves between these speeds, a player will be limited.

 The trick is to focus your team on aggressively trying to score and not just to get the ball inbounds, but to make some points off the inbounds play.

 Here are several last second plays for when the clock is running out: Write down your last second plays on a card and keep it in your pocket for when you really need it.